How to Make a Waterfall, River or Lake (Without Mods)

 Digging the bore hole.

+I’m using the Eden Valley map from the Green Cities expansion.
+It’s got some great accessible hill areas crying out for nature reserves, but you can also build a hill yourself if you’re on a flat map.
 The first thing to do is work out where your water will spring from.
 Once that’s done, use the Shift terrain landscaping tool to bore a hole in the ground.
 When it’s deep enough, use the Slope terrain to even it out a bit.
 That’ll help with placement, but also give you a chance to make a little hilltop lake.

 Even out the bore hole